marques-ma/SPIRE-PostQuantum-PoC/README.md

 go run fetch-pq-svid.go
 ```

-The result is the workload's private key and certificate created by the SPRE-Server.
+The result is the workload's private key and certificate created by the SPIRE-Server.

 # How to replicate the benchmark execution